Originate/replay-ios/README.md

 ### Adding/modifying endpoint definitions

-API endpoints are defined in the "Endpoints" key of ReplayConfig's config property.
+API endpoints are defined in the `ReplayConfig.endpoints`.
 To add an endpoint, simply add its definition here.
 The definition must follow this format:

 ```
-@"Endpoint name":
-    @{kPath   : @"relative-path-to-resource",
+@"Endpoint name": @{kPath  : @"relative-path-to-resource",
-      kMethod : @"HTTP method: POST, GET, etc...",
+                    kMethod: @"HTTP method: POST, GET, etc...",
-      kJSON   :
-          @{the JSON structure that the server requires}
+                    kJSON  : @{the JSON structure that the server requires}}
-     }
 ```

 Within the dictionary for `kJSON`, mark the primary data parameter with `kContent`.